mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-develop-sample-app.md

 └── tsconfig.json
 ```

 Nuxt clearly defines the role of each directory.
-It is a rule of thumb to follow this basic structure[^1].
+Basically, it is a rule of thumb to follow this[^1].

 [^1]: Of course, it is not necessary to create all directories (nothing is created in the initial state).

 ## Creating Page Components

-Let's start by creating some page components.
+First, let's create some page components.
 Similar to Nuxt2, page files are placed in the `pages` directory as Vue components.
-Let's create the following two page components.
-Each component has verbose descriptions, but we will gradually improve them later.
+We will create the following two page components.
+Each component has redundant descriptions, but we will improve them step by step later.

 - index.vue
 ```html